-I’m a self-confessed decluttering addict who secretly worships Marie Kondo and thrives on minimalism, in all aspects of life!
+I’m a self-confessed decluttering addict.
+I secretly worship Marie Kondo and thrive on minimalism, in all aspects of life.
 Yep, that’s me!
 But up until recently, my bouts of spring cleaning were solely focused on my physical environment…until I discovered that decluttering my mind was just as important as decluttering my space.

 “If you want to fly, you have to give up what weighs you down”Roy T. Bennett

 What is mental clutter?

 Just like your home, your workspace, your pantry, your wardrobe or your shelves quickly (and sometimes “inexplicably”!) fill up with stuff, so does your mind.
 This phenomenon is referred to as mental overload: the state that occurs when the amount or intensity of information exceeds an individual’s processing capacity.

 Mental clutter can include worrying about the future or ruminating about the past but what drains our brains the most is the huge amount of incomplete tasks that are floating around in our heads.
 Mark Atkinson, MD and human potential teacher, reports that the average number of incomplete tasks we have operating at any one time is between 20 and 50 when in actual fact, most people can only handle between 4-5 comfortably.

 How can it affect your life?